xhguo7/SyncMind/README.md

       git clone https://github.com/xhguo7/OpenHands10.git
       cp -rp SyncMind/syncmind/framework/syncmind OpenHands10/evaluation/
       ```
-  - Can also leverage our updated **SyncMind** on latest [OpenHands](https://github.com/All-Hands-AI/OpenHands)
+  - If run **SyncMind** on latest [OpenHands](https://github.com/All-Hands-AI/OpenHands)
+    - May need to modify several relative paths of imports
     - We will do our best to maintain the synchronized version of **SyncMind** that can be compatible with the latest [OpenHands](https://github.com/All-Hands-AI/OpenHands)
     - Check our recent updates at [SyncMind.md](https://github.com/xhguo7/SyncMind/blob/main/syncmind/SyncMind.md)
     - We will save updated versions of **SyncMind** to the following directory:
     ```
-    cd SyncMind/syncmind/updates/syncmind
+    cd SyncMind/syncmind/updates
     ```